prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Enable Prometheus to be used as a receiver for the OTLP Metrics protocol.</p>
+<p>enableOTLPReceiver enables Prometheus to be used as a receiver for the OTLP Metrics protocol.</p>
 <p>Note that the OTLP receiver endpoint is automatically enabled if <code>.spec.otlpConfig</code> is defined.</p>
 <p>It requires Prometheus &gt;= v2.47.0.</p>
 </td>